 Wisdom cannot be acquired through a two-day training.
 We cannot say, “Memorize this or read that and you will be wise.”
 While the accumulation of knowledge may allow someone to become smart, wisdom is brought forth more delicately.
 It can be cultivated by our practices and priorities while leading.

 The question then surfaces: What can we do to develop wisdom?
 Accelerating oneself on the path to wisdom can take several stages.

-Stage One: Observing Experiences – Our stories arise from our leadership experiences.
+Stage One: Revealing Experiences – Our stories arise from our leadership experiences.
 Wise leaders seek to fully observe every experience.
 Sense-making, Maureen Duffy writes, is “how people make sense out of their experience in the world.”
 Our choices help make us the person we are.
 We then review the experiences that have emerged from those choices.
 Determining “meaning” from our experiences is fundamental to our wisdom development.

 Stage Two: Self-Awareness Through Self-Inquiry – Developing wisdom requires we move from observing our objective and subjective experiences to using them to gain self-awareness.
 That awareness requires that we question many different conscious aspects of ourselves.
 These include our physical reality, what we imagine for ourselves, our emotions, thoughts, how we react unconsciously, and even our essence or “soul.”
 Each of these aspects shapes our leadership identity.

 Stage Three: Depth of Understanding Through Self-Reflection – Examining our experience uncovers the “why” or the cause of the experience.
 Investigating our experiences to understand our contribution to creating, promoting, or allowing any particular experience helps us gain a depth of understanding—wisdom begins when we clarify our perceptions and any projections that may cloud our perceptions.